Dharsh606/Binlytics-platform/README.md

 ## 🎯 Overview

-Binlytics is a hackathon project that helps track and analyze waste segregation data.
+Binlytics is a comprehensive waste management analytics platform that helps track and analyze waste segregation data.
 It simulates waste readings from bins, stores them in a JSON file (using lowdb), and provides analytics through a React frontend.

 **Key Features:**
-- Enter waste readings manually (optional auto-fill demo button)
-- View recent waste readings in a table
+- 📝 Manual waste reading entry with validation
+- 📊 Real-time analytics dashboard
-- See daily waste trends in bar charts
+- 📈 Daily waste trends visualization with interactive charts
-- Calculate segregation scores for bins
+- 🎯 Intelligent segregation scoring system
-- View top performers and offenders
+- 🏆 Top performers and offenders tracking
+- 📋 Comprehensive data table with sorting and filtering
+- 🔄 Automatic data refresh and updates

 ## 🛠️ Tech Stack